About the Journal

 9. Discussion: In this section, new and important aspects of the study results are emphasized following the derived conclusions.

-11. Recommendations (if any): States of the following for research are base of on the study finding.
+11. Recommendations (if any): States of the following for research are based of on the study findings.

 13. References: Apply APA, in citing authorships of used references in the study.
 All referenced documents should be in English (For Thai references, it has to be translated to English as well).
-We strongly recommend to use APA 6th edition both in line citing and bibliography.
-All of the in-text citations must have corresponding citations in the referencepart and the reference list should be in an alphabetical ordered following the American Psychological Association’s (APA) sample below:
+We strongly recommend using APA 7th edition both in line citing and bibliography.
+All of the in-text citations must have corresponding citations in the reference part and the reference list should be in an alphabetical ordered following the American Psychological Association’s (APA) sample below

 Article processing charges (APCs)